mwangi-george/Statistical-Analysis/mlr.md

 ### Adjusted Coefficient of Determination

 Adding more explanatory variables often increases the coefficient of determination for a model.
-This introduces a problem.
-Too many explanatory variables in the model can lead to a phenomenon called **Over fitting**.
+This introduces a phenomenon called ***Over fitting***.
 Over fitting makes the model optimized to provide the best fit for a particular dataset, but no longer reflects the general population.
-In this case, the model would be overfit if it performed well on current car_prices dataset but badly on a different car_prices dataset.
+In this case, the model would be overfit if it performed well on the current car_prices dataset but badly on a different car_prices dataset.